Last Updated: February 8, 2026

 | Jobber Core | $49 | 2.9% + $0.30 | $2,038 |

-Table Summary: At $50,000 annual revenue, Joist’s free plan with standard 2.9% processing costs $1,450 total—the cheapest option.
+Table Summary: At $50,000 annual revenue, Joist’s free plan with standard 2.9% processing costs $1,450 total — the cheapest option.
 Yardbook’s higher 3.49% processing fee costs $1,745.
 Jobber Core costs $2,038 total but delivers superior user experience and professional appearance.
-The “free” platforms aren’t necessarily cheaper when you account for processing fees.
+Always calculate total cost including processing fees, not just subscription price.

 The Data Hostage Problem